News

 The Mari could still be seen in many villages in the 1920s and 1930s.
 By the 1960s, only a few survived in places like Pentyrch and Pencoed.

-Llantrisant's Mari Lwyd custom was revived nearly two and half decades ago by members of the Llantrisant Folk Club, very much in the style in which it was being performed when it originally died out, probably at the start of the Second World War.
+Llantrisant's Mari Lwyd custom was revived nearly 30 years ago by members of the Llantrisant Folk Club, very much in the style in which it was being performed when it originally died out, probably at the start of the Second World War.

 Mr Vernon Rees, a freeman of Llantrisant, remembers that his father, Tom John Rees, was in charge of the Llantrisant Mari.
 The Llantrisant head was not a real skull but was made of wood, bandaged right down to the snout to make it look like a genuine horse's head.
 Mr Rees remembers the Mari being kept in the cupboard under the stairs and knows it was still around in 1937, when the family moved house.
 Tom John Rees was a miner at Ynysmaerdy Colliery, just north of Llantrisant, and died of pneumoconiosis in 1945, when he was only 45 years old.
 Mr Rees does not know whether his mother gave the Mari Lwyd away or what became of it.

-The "new" Mari Lwyd is a genuine skull, which was prepared and mounted in the traditional fashion by Ian Jones of Pencoed, the last thatcher working in South Wales.
+In fact, four Mari Lwyds called at the pubs and houses in the Llantrisant area until recently - Tom John Rees's Mari; the Pontyclun Mari (which Cyril Harvey, the father of Mrs Pat Smith, used to be a regular attender.
+Pat is the current keeper of the Llantrisant Folk Club Mari); the Castellau Mari Lwyd, which Castellau chapelgoers sang the traditional Can Y Fari and Y Washael songs; and the Llantrisant Folk Club Mari Lwyd.
+The "new" Mari is a genuine skull, which was prepared and mounted in the traditional fashion by Ian Jones of Pencoed, the last thatcher working in South Wales.
 Ian kindly donated the Mari to Llantrisant Folk Club - and today it is a regular and much-loved feature of Llantrisant and Pontyclun's Christmas and New Year festivities.

 Read more about the tradition in Llangynwyd and Llantrisant plus some recent articles from Taplas magazine in our Archive section.